Preparing for Confluence 7.20

 Status: ADVANCE NOTICE

-In Confluence 8.0 we will remove direct access to Hibernate.
+In Confluence 8.0, we'll also be removing direct access to Hibernate.
 This will allow us to upgrade Hibernate more frequently without breaking your app, or requiring you to do significant testing and rework when things change.

-Based on our experience updating our own bundled apps, it is quite likely that this change will affect your apps.
+Based on our experience updating our own bundled apps, it's quite likely that this change will affect your apps.
 See Preparing for Confluence 8.0 for more details.

 Removal of editor-v3